-Companies like Google, Appen, Lionbridge, and Leapforce are almost always hiring search engine evaluators.
+Companies like Google, Appen, Lionbridge, and Leapforce are regularly hiring search engine evaluators.

 Do you have an English degree that you're just itching to put to use?
 Or are you always finding grammar and spelling mistakes when reading the newspaper?
 Why not be an online proofreader or editor?

-A proofreader or editor looks at various kinds of work like books and articles for spelling and grammar errors, or find ways to improve the writing.
+A proofreader or editor checks various kinds of work like books and articles for spelling and grammar errors, or they find ways to improve the writing.

 You don't need a journalism or English degree to be a freelance writer.
-Lots of new moms are earning a nice side income by doing freelance writing in the evenings, while their baby is taking a nap, or on weekends.
+Lots of new moms earn a nice side income by doing freelance writing in the evenings or on weekends.

 All kinds of people are looking to hire writers.
-Blogs looking for someone to write posts for them.
-Online magazines who need quality articles written.
-Or even people who want entire books on a subject researched and created for them.
+Blogs look for someone to write posts for them.
+Online magazines need quality articles written.
+Some people even want entire books on a subject researched and created for them.

-Websites like Upwork or Textbroker are a great way to find businesses who are looking to hire writers.
-Or you can go professional and create your own website to charge a bit higher rates.
+Websites like Upwork or Textbroker are an easy way to find businesses who are seeking writers.
+Or you can go professional and create your own website to charge higher rates.

 If you don't want to deal with writing for other people, what about writing for yourself?

-You've surely got a passion or special knowledge about something.
-Why not make a blog about it and share what you know with the world?
+If you've got a passion or special knowledge about something, why not make a blog about it and share what you know with the world?

-Blogs aren't a good short-term way to make money overnight, it takes a lot of dedication and hard work before your blog will become a success.
-But once you've got enough articles upon your blog and search traffic is coming in, your blog will basically make passive income on autopilot each month.
+Blogs aren't a good way to make money overnight.
+It takes a lot of dedication and hard work before your blog will become a success.
+But once you've got enough articles on your blog and search traffic is coming in, your blog will generate passive income on autopilot each month.

-The first step is just to create a blog with lots of great content.
+The first step is to create a blog with great content.
 Then you'll need to use advertising, affiliate marketing, sponsorships, or creating your own products to start generating money from your blog.

 Most countries have financial assistance programs for childcare.
 These can help subsidize or eliminate the costs of childcare, especially for younger kids.
-You'll need to research and see what kind of programs are available where you live.
-Most places also give tax breaks if you're working and have a child who can't be left alone.
+You'll need to research the kinds of programs available where you live.
+Most places also offer tax breaks if you're working and have a child who can't be left alone.